knordman/esstee/README.md

 esstee is licensed under GPLv3.
 Besides Bison and Flex, esstee has no external dependencies besides the header libraries included in the source.
-Unit tests are written using Catch (and thus compiled under C++11).
 Compiling has so far only been tested under Debian, but should work without problems in any Linux distro.

 ## Quick Start